 Once each judge has finalized their favorite image selections, they sort the images into three different folders.
 Each folder is worth a different number of points.

 While still anonymized, the images in each of the judge’s folders are given points based on a weighted system.
 For example, if a photo appears in one judge’s gold folder but a bronze folder for another, that image is rated less than if it had been ranked as a gold and a silver by the two judges.

 Step 3.
 Finalize the Collection

 Once we’ve confirmed the top 50 images based on their points, we review the collection as a whole.
 At this point, the images are still anonymized.
 We do this review to ensure that the images showcase diversity in style, diversity in couples, and have the wow factor that will appeal to a wide audience.

 Step 4.
 Fact Checking Submissions

 At this point in the contest, we remove the anonymity from the submissions to fact check that these images fit all of the requirements for submission.
 This gives us the chance to make sure that no photographer is overly represented either.
+Every winner can only have one photo in the collection.
 We’re honored to attract submissions from some of the best photographers in the world but we also value the chance to recognize up-and-coming talent.

 Step 5.
 Revealing The Final Collection